Foam Fixed-Wing Drone / RC Aircraft

+The point of this build is to explore non-traditional methods of construction.
+It may look ugly, but pretty is not the point.
 On this build, I used a CNC router to 3D mill the wing and fuselage from solid foam.
+And, I am trying to use as many non-RC aircraft materials and methods as possible.
 The following is a photo album of that build:

 2023